-As the world recovers from the global pandemic, eCommerce is adjusting yet again to the modern landscape.
+As the world recovers from the global pandemic, eCommerce businesses are adjusting yet again to the modern landscape.
 We’ve seen some interesting Amazon selling trends in 2021, as merchants find new ways to stay ahead of their competition and leverage Amazon’s expanding offerings.
-Here is what to learn for 2022.

-Now, as we near the end of 2021, let’s take a look at some key takeaways to keep in mind for 2022.
+Now, as we near the end of 2021, let’s take a look at some key tips for selling on amazon to keep in mind for 2022.

 Inspect Sample Goods Before Switching Manufacturers